wangyinfeng/wangyinfeng.github.io/_posts/2015-02-09-Fucking_GFW_with_VPC.md

 - Then at the **login** page, select the **client key** with the new generated profile.
 - Try and enjoy.

+##SSH via HTTP proxy
+Intra-net usually allow user access the internet only via http proxy, Bitvise allow SSH to the server via http proxy, on the front page, click the **Proxy setting**, set the proxy.

 #Serve for Android phone
 The key is let android have ssh client to connect the VPC and provide SOCKS proxy.
 - Download the [sshtunnel](https://code.google.com/p/sshtunnel/) and install, `root` maybe requested.